dtoczala/ibm-cloud-landing-page/README.md

 ### References for Further Reading
 - [Container, Docker, Kubernetes Overview](https://console.bluemix.net/docs/containers/cs_ov.html#cs_ov) - From the IBM Cloud documentation.
 A simple place to learn the basic concepts.
+- [Kubernetes Service Policies](https://www.ibm.com/blogs/bluemix/2017/10/kubernetes-service-policies/) - Read this BEFORE you begin to deploy Kubernetes clusters into your environment.
+Failure to do so will result in your clusters being visible globally in your account.
+[David Callies](https://www.ibm.com/blogs/bluemix/author/dbcallieus-ibm-com/) post explains how to define and setup policies for your Kubernetes clusters.
+You'll thank us later.
 - [Speed deployment on Kubernetes with Helm Chart – Quick YAML example from scratch](https://www.ibm.com/blogs/bluemix/2017/10/quick-example-helm-chart-for-kubernetes/) - Great hands-on tutorial on using containers, Kubernetes, and Helm to deploy a simple application.

 ## VMware